Buying A Franchise: How to choose the right franchise for you

 WHAT ARE THE ESSENTIALS TO CHOOSING AND SECURING A SUCCESSFUL FRANCHISE THAT MEETS MY BUDGET?

 Business Franchise asked Rod Young, one of the world’s leading franchise consultants and Chairman of the DC Strategy Group for his advice on buying a franchise.
-His advice has guided many franchise networks in establishing successful franchise ventures across the globe.
+His advice has guided many franchise systems in establishing successful franchise ventures across the globe.

 Buying and operating a franchise is an exciting and adventurous process.
 For most people, buying a franchise will be the most significant investment they make in their lifetime, akin with buying their first home.
 Imagine buying a house without looking in every room, getting a surveyors report or researching the value of similar houses in the area.
 At least the same level of due diligence should be undertaken when buying a business, even if it is part of a successful franchise network.